enixam/data-manipulation-sql/docs/aggregating.md

 In each of the examples, the expression aggregates over all the rows, and returns a single row.

 That's what makes these expressions **aggregate expressions**.
 They can combine values from multiple rows, aggregating them together.
-These are different from the expressions earlier like `round`, `strsub` , which operate independently on the values in each row.
-Those are called non-aggregate expressions or **scalar expressions**.
-They return one value per row.
-One need to be careful about mixing aggregate and scalar operations.
-You can use aggregate and scalar operations together in an expression as in the following examples.
+These are different from the arithmetic operations like `+`, `-`, `*` and `/`, or functions like `ROUND`, `STRSUB` , which operate independently on the values in each row, and return a column whose length equals that of the whole table.
+Those are called **non-aggregate** expressions.

+One need to be careful about mixing aggregate and non-aggregate operations.
+You can use aggregate and non-aggregate operations together in an expression as in the following examples.

 ```sql